Non-intrusive reduced order models for partitioned fluid-structure interactions: Non-intrusive ROM-FOM coupling strategy

-\subsubsection{Expected speedups}
+\subsection{Expected speedups}

 In this short section, we give an idea of the overall speedup (denoted by $s$) of the partitioned FSI coupling if the solid ROM solver returns a speedup $\sigma$ compared to the solid FOM solver.
-As mentioned above we will assume that the number of fixed-point subiterations does not vary between FOM-FOM and FOM-ROM strategies.
+As mentioned above we will assume that the number of fixed-point subiterations does not vary between FOM-FOM and ROM-FOM strategies.
 Let us denote by $T_f$ (resp. $T_s$) the mean computational time taken by the FOM fluid (resp. solid) solver during one time iteration of the FSI coupling.
-The total FOM-FOM time over a time step is $T_f+T_s$ while the FOM-ROM time is $T_f+T_s/\sigma$.
-The FOM-ROM speedup is then
+The total FOM-FOM time over a time step is $T_f+T_s$ while the ROM-FOM time is $T_f+T_s/\sigma$.
+The ROM-FOM speedup is then

 Assume that $T_s/T_f\gg 1$.
 Then we get the speedup estimation